Jess MacDonald

 She wouldn’t hesitate to recommend AUT’s design programmes to others, says Jess who completed her diploma at the end of 2023 and was then able to transfer into the second year of the Bachelor of Design Te Tohu Paetahi mō te Hoahoa.

-“I’ve enjoyed the cool pop-ups around campus, the food stalls and games, and there are many clubs to join.
+“I also enjoyed the cool pop-ups around campus, the food stalls and games, and the many clubs to join.
 It’s a very friendly place.
 This is because it’s not dull and there is always someone you can talk to.”

 Advice for other students

-Now in her second year at AUT, Jess has some great advice for other students who are considering university study.
+Jess has some great advice for other students who are only at the start of their own university journey.

 “Don’t overexert yourself with your workload.
 Take whatever creative direction you want to, despite what other people may be thinking.”